The pea-sized pituitary gland is located at the base of the brain and is important to the functioning of the human body.

 Despite its size, the pituitary gland is responsible for producing hormones that regulate critical body organs and glands, including those that affect body tissues, such as bones and the milk-producing breast glands.
 Some of these glands include the thyroid gland, the adrenal glands, the ovaries, and the testicles.

 Although a minority of these tumors are part of a genetic disorder, the cause of most pituitary tumors is unknown.
 There are no known environmental or lifestyle-related risks.

 About 10,000 patients a year in the United States receive a diagnosis of pituitary tumors, which can occur at any age (including in children), but which are most often found in older adults.
-Almost all of these tumors are benign pituitary adenomas (adenoma is non-cancerous).
+Almost all of these tumors are benign pituitary adenomas (ie. non-cancerous).

 The actual number of pituitary tumors, however, may be much higher than the number of tumors that are found each year.
-Through examination of other health problems or post-mortem, it has been found that as many as 1 of 4 people may have a pituitary adenoma without knowing.
-Since these tumors are often small and never cause any symptoms or health problems, few of them would ordinarily be diagnosed at all.
+Through analyses of other health problems and post-mortem exams, doctors report that as many as 1 in 4 people may have a pituitary adenoma without knowing it.
+Since these tumors are often small and never cause any symptoms or health problems, few of them would ordinarily be diagnosed.

 Cancer of the pituitary gland is rare.
 Only a few hundred pituitary cancers have ever been recorded, according to the American Cancer Society.
 Most of those were diagnosed in older people.
 In the event of a cancerous tumor, however, it is treated with surgery and radiation.

 Hormone-producing pituitary adenomas produce symptoms related to the hormone action of the body.
 Clinically non-functioning pituitary adenomas typically cause problems related to tumor growth, which exerts pressure on the surrounding brain structure.